elpatron68/SnowRunner-Tool/Readme.md

 ```

 All other path fields in the dialog are read only and will be filled by the app.

+### Autobackup

+The *Autobackup* option automatically creates backups while the game is running.
+The function ist triggered
+by the game itself: After the game saved it´s state (when a message is displayed to the player), *SnowRunner-Tool*
+creates a backup of the files.
+You can disable this function or set it to 2, 5 or 10 "minutes".
+The actual time
+intervals depend on the intervals, the game saves it´s state.
+They vary from ~ 20 seconds to ~ 60 seconds.
+So, if you activate an interval of 5 minutes, the game state is backuped every fifth time the game itself saves,
+which usually results in one backup per less than 5 minutes.

 ### Logging